Why Mothers Lose Custody Of Their Children

 Too many complaints

 Well, no judge or court likes too much badgering.
-If your ex ends up filing a lot of complaints against you, or ask for repeated police investigations that are going to fail because of lack of evidence, his case will evidently weaken.
-If you are repeatedly proven to be innocent, you might as well have won your child’s custody.
+If your ex ends up filing a lot of complaints against you or asks for repeated police investigations without any reasonable basis therefore, this is damaging to his fight to obtain custody.

 Emotion over action

-Most cases are filed just because the complainer was irritated or angry.
-These cases have no solid evidence.
-If your ex does this kind of thing, and let his emotions play over him, your rights will remain safe.
+Many cases are filed just because the complainer was irritated or angry.
+These cases often have no solid evidence.
+If your ex does this kind of thing, and let his emotions play over him, your rights should remain safe.
 Rather, such emotions are going to be a mark on your ex’s case if he ever goes against you in the future.
-The judge would be more apprehensive about your ex’s character and it might result in him losing custody of your child, especially if your ex had been harsh and insolent with you too.

 Lack of evidence

 While sometimes the odds may be in favor and the court might actually decide for you, it is not always the case.
-Child abuse, neglection, keeping them away from their father, endangering their lives, and every other reason gives the father rights to go against the custody agreement and try to have the guardianship himself.
+Child abuse, neglect, keeping them away from their father, endangering their lives, and other reasons give the father a basis to file to modify or be awarded custody.